Launch — Access limited to 250 Members to ensure personalized follow-up quality.

 Iodine.
 Iodine is the essential substrate for thyroid hormone synthesis.
 Insufficient intake leads to a compensatory rise in TSH.
 An excess may temporarily slow hormone production.

 Selenium.
 Selenium is a cofactor of deiodinases, the enzymes responsible for converting T4 to T3, the active form.
-Optimal selenium status contributes to normal thyroid function.
+Optimal selenium status contributes to the normal thyroid function.

 Stress.
 Cortisol, released during prolonged stress, can modulate TSH secretion.
 Chronic stress is associated with fluctuations in the thyroid axis.